top of page

 Root Rule If a tree root is in your swing path, you get free “point of nearest relief”, plus one club length from that point, no closer to the hole.
 Exception: If your ball is within one club length of the tree no relief is granted

-Lift, Clean, and Place.
-The model local rule allows a player whose ball lies in the general area cut to fairway height or less to take free relief by placing the original ball or another ball within 1 club length, and 6 inches in the rough, from the spot of the original ball that is not nearer to the hole.
+Lift, Clean, and Place. (are in effect when posted) The model local rule allows a player whose ball lies in the general area cut to fairway height or less to take free relief by placing the original ball or another ball within 1 club length, and 6 inches in the rough, from the spot of the original ball that is not nearer to the hole.
 Before replacing your ball, mark your ball, feel free to clean off any mud.
 Once the ball is returned, it cannot be lifted again without a penalty stroke.